stacksimplify/azure-aks-kubernetes-masterclass/05-Azure-Disks-for-AKS-Storage/README.md

-# AWS EKS Storage
+# Azure AKS Storage - Azure Disks

-## AWS EBS CSI Driver
-- We are going to use EBS CSI Driver and use EBS Volumes for persistence storage to MySQL Database

 ## Topics
-1. Install EBS CSI Driver
-2. Create MySQL Database Deployment & ClusterIP Service
-3. Create User Management Microservice Deployment & NodePort Service
+1. Understand about Azure Disks
+2. How we are going to use Azure Disks for Applications deployed on AKS for persistent Storage?
+3. Understand best possible options available that we can configure in Storage Classess to persist our data, save cost and performance etc.

 ## Concepts
 | Kubernetes Object  | YAML File |